 - Practice answers to interview questions and review your responses.

-- Complete a self-assessment to help determine some of your strengths and areas in need of improvement.
+- Review your responses to determine some of your strengths and areas in need of improvement.

 - Share the link from your mock interview with faculty, supervisors, or peers and ask for feedback and suggestions.